 1. Avocado Oil

-Avocado oil is my favorite.
+Avocado oil is one of my favorite high calorie foods for toddlers.
 It is relatively flavorless, so it blends into almost any food.
 I add a little pour of it to everything from oatmeal, soup, bread (under the butter), yogurt, and anything else I can think of.
 I just leave it on my counter we use it so fast.

 It’s also great for cooking.